kaushikcfd/feinsum/doc/compiler_writer_tutorial.rst

-We now ask *feinsum* to query the available transformation knowledge and pick the best one according to a user-relevant metric, which in this case if the FLOP throughput.
+We now ask *feinsum* to query the available transformation knowledge and pick the best one according to a user-relevant metric, which in this case is the FLOP throughput.

 .. doctest::